KouateMuhamed/agmi-video-generator/README.md

 ## 1. Introduction

-**The Problem:** Large Language Models (LLMs) are excellent at pattern matching but often struggle with genuine novelty.
-Standard few-shot prompting techniques tend to produce "mode collapse," where the model simply remixes the examples it is given rather than generating fresh, surprising ideas.
-Furthermore, these pipelines are often brittle and specific to one format.
+Large Language Models (LLMs) have demonstrated remarkable proficiency in pattern matching and content generation; however, they often struggle to produce genuinely novel outputs.
+Traditional few-shot prompting techniques frequently result in "mode collapse," where the model merely remixes provided examples rather than generating fresh, divergent ideas.
+Furthermore, existing pipelines are often brittle, format-specific, and difficult to scale across different content types.

-**The Solution:** This research presents a **Universal Creative Engine**—a reusable, content-agnostic library designed to power *any* creative workflow, from video scripts and ads to Reddit posts and emails.

-**The Goal:** This system addresses the core challenge of developing a unified, scalable engine capable of powering diverse content generation tasks.
+This research presents a **Universal Creative Engine**—a reusable, content-agnostic library designed to overcome these limitations.
+By implementing a **Divergence-Convergence pipeline** that structurally separates "ideation" from "execution," the system addresses the core challenge of developing a unified engine capable of powering diverse creative workflows, from video scripts to social media content.

-To achieve this, I implemented a **Divergence-Convergence pipeline** that separates "brainstorming" from "drafting."
-This document outlines the theoretical foundations, the architecture, and the quantitative results demonstrating that this engine is **measurably more creative** than our few-shot baseline.
+This document outlines the theoretical foundations, system architecture, and quantitative results, demonstrating that this approach yields **measurably higher creativity** compared to standard few-shot baselines.

 ## 2. Methods